SPIRONOLACTONE

 Oedema: Oedema, also known as fluid overload, occurs due to fluid build-up in spaces between the cells.
 Oedema can result from a variety of factors.
 Some oedema reasons are caused by your lifestyle, while an underlying medical problem causes others.
 Shortness of breath, chest pain (angina), abnormal heart rhythms (arrhythmia), and swelling in hands or abdominal areas are the symptoms of oedema.

-Hypertension: The blood exerts increased pressure on the walls of blood vessels leading to hypertension.
+Hypertension: The blood exerts increased pressure on the walls of blood vessels, leading to hypertension.
 High blood pressure is expressed as systolic/diastolic pressure.
 Systolic pressure is the pressure in the arteries when the heart beats or pumps out blood.
 Diastolic pressure is the pressure in the arteries between the heartbeats.
 Blood pressure is measured in millimetres of mercury (mmHg) by a blood pressure monitor called a sphygmomanometer.
 Some of the symptoms are headache, dizziness, nosebleeds, altered vision, chest pain, weakness, and shortness of breath.
-However, most of the time, the signs and symptoms of hypertension are none.
+However, most of the time, there are no signs or symptoms of hypertension.

 FAQs